Richiio/Task/README.md

 stop
 status
 Configuring the Script
-In order to use the script on your system, you need to edit the file to define two variables: the path to the installation directory and the user you want to run the database server.
+In order to use the script on your system, you need to edit the file to define two variables: the path to the installation directory and the user you want to run the eoserver.

 $ vi $ORIENTDB_HOME/bin/orientdb.sh

-#!/bin/sh
+!/bin/sh
-# OrientDB service script
+OrientDB service script
-#
-# Copyright (c) Orient Technologies LTD (http://www.orientechnologies.com)

 # chkconfig: 2345 20 80
 # description: OrientDb init script